 COMP AW

+Article 47 ( > if not differently indicated changes apply to Articles 1, 2 & 3)

-Article 47 Tasks
+Tasks

 1. The Executive Board shall ensure that the Authority carries out its mission and performs the tasks assigned to it in accordance with this Regulation.
 It shall take all necessary measures, notably the adoption of internal administrative instructions and the publication of notices, to ensure the functioning of the Authority, in accordance with this Regulation.